elisabettadecao/elisabettadecao.github.io/research/index.md

 * Arpino Bruno, Elisabetta De Cao and Franco Peracchi [“Using panel data for partial identification of human immunodeficiency virus prevalence when infection status is missing not at random”.](http://onlinelibrary.wiley.com/doi/10.1111/rssa.12027/abstract) **Journal of the Royal Statistical Society: Series A (Statistics in Society)**.
 2014, Vol. 177, Part 3, Pages 578-606 (doi: 10.1111/rssa.12027).

 * De Cao Elisabetta, Emilio Zagheni, Alessia Melegaro and Piero Manfredi ["The relative importance of frequency of contacts and time of exposure for the spread of directly transmitted infections”](https://academic.oup.com/biostatistics/article-lookup/doi/10.1093/biostatistics/kxu008). **Biostatistics**.
-2014, doi: 10.1093/biostatistics/kxu008.
+2014, Vol. 15, No. 3, Pages 470-483.

 * De Cao Elisabetta, Alessia Melegaro, Rogier Klok and Maarten Postma ["Optimizing assessments of the epidemiological impact of pediatric immunization with PCV13 using dynamic transmission modeling”](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0089415). **PLoS ONE**.
-2014, doi: 10.1371/journal.pone.0089415.
+2014, Vol. 9, No. 4:e89415.

 * Mark H. Rozenbaum, Elisabetta De Cao and Maarten J. Postma [“Cost-effectiveness of pertussis booster vaccination in the Netherlands”](https://linkinghub.elsevier.com/retrieve/pii/S0264-410X(12)00879-1). **Vaccine**.
-2012, Vol. 30, No. 50, Pages 7327-31 (doi: 10.1016/j.vaccine.2012.06.026).
+2012, Vol. 30, No. 50, Pages 7327-31.

 * Mark H. Rozenbaum, Elisabetta De Cao, Tjalke A. Westra and Maarten J. Postma [“Dynamic models for health economic assessments of pertussis vaccines: what goes around comes around”](http://www.tandfonline.com/doi/full/10.1586/erv.12.130). **Expert Review of Vaccines**.
-2012, Vol. 11, No. 12, Pages 1415-1428 , DOI 10.1586/erv.12.130 (doi:10.1586/erv.12.130).
+2012, Vol. 11, No. 12, Pages 1415-1428.

 ## Policy reports